Packaging Redesign and Process Optimisation to Prevent Waste

 This page contains automated translations.

-Menü-Manufaktur is a provider of customised catering systems with frozen and chilled menus and menu components for modern communal catering.
-Their customers receive catering concepts with various handmade menus and components in different packaging units such as trays (multi-portions) and plates (single portions).
-They cook many portions a day in their own kitchen, divided into various ranges.
-This project is about eliminating and avoiding the different packaging systems while maintaining the desired quality.
+Menü Manufaktur is a provider of tailor-made catering systems with frozen and chilled menus and menu components for modern communal catering.
+Its customers receive catering concepts with a variety of artisanally produced menus and components in various packaging units such as trays (multiple portions) and plates (single portions).
+They cook many portions every day in their own kitchen, divided into various assortments.
+This project is about eliminating and avoiding different packaging systems while maintaining the desired quality.

 Research Goals